expo/expo/docs/pages/versions/unversioned/sdk/sqlite.md

 module.exports = defaultConfig;
 ```

-- Use the following function (or similar) to open your database:
+- Use the following function (or similar) to open your database for Expo Builds:

 ```ts
 async function openDatabase(pathToDatabaseFile: string): Promise<SQLite.WebSQLDatabase> {